beesober alcohol off switch coaching logo

 “I have noticed so much more at 90 days sober.
 Sleeping is better.
 My appetite is not.
 My sugar cravings are in control still and I’m working on that.
 I’m not anxious when I get up and I don’t feel like I have my head down focusing on not drinking like I did In the first few days.
 My skin is so much better and my appearance has removed Years from my age.”

-After one year alcohol free, you will feel like a totally different person!
+After one year alcohol-free, you will feel like a totally different person!

 You will approach situations in life with a much clearer head, you will feel and look fitter than you ever have done, and you will feel a lot more proud of yourself.
 And quite rightly so too!

-Will I look better if I quit drinking.
+Will I look better if I quit drinking?

 One of the motivators for a lot of people quitting is their physical looks.
 People often feel and look tired after consuming alcohol.

-This happens in the short term, and even more, as time goes on.
-On the flip side, looking better is an aftereffect of quitting drinking even if this is the last thing on your mind.
-There is a domino effect thanks to behaviors along the timeline of quitting alcohol.
+There is a domino effect thanks to behaviours along the timeline of quitting alcohol.
 When a person quits drinking, their sleep improves, appetite comes back, energy levels rise and many other good things that will change as a by-product of quitting drinking.
 All of these behaviours have an effect on your skin, your body, and your overall appearance.
 All in a positive way too!

 So….in short, yes.
 Initially – and we are talking the first few days and weeks – you may look tired, anxious, and a little lost.
 Taking away something that you have heavily relied on to deal with life can take some getting used to.

-But once you get over the hill of becoming alcohol free (AF) and as you continue on your quitting alcohol recovery timeline, you will definitely look better, healthier, carry yourself with more confidence and it will be noticeable within yourself and by others around you
+But once you get over the hill of becoming alcohol-free (AF) and as you continue on your quitting alcohol recovery timeline, you will definitely look better, healthier, carry yourself with more confidence and it will be noticeable within yourself and by others around you

 .